Understanding IP Production Networks: Part 7 - Timing

 Figure 1 - The effects of non-synchronized encoder and decoder clocks.

-Precision Time Protocol IEEE-1588 has been developed by the IEEE to address the issue of network timing.
+Precision Time Protocol IEEE-1588 (PTP) was developed by the IEEE to address the issue of network timing.
 PTP was designed as a standard for many different industries and as it can provide sub-microsecond accuracy, it lends itself well to broadcast television.

-PTP works in a master slave topology.
-One server or customized device is nominated as the master clock, and all other devices within the subnet synchronize to it forming a network of synchronized servers.
+PTP works in a sender (main clock) and receiver topology.
+One server or customized device is nominated as the main sender clock, and all other devices within the subnet synchronize to it forming a network of synchronized servers.

 Although the protocol can run on any router without modification, some configuration work must be done to provide the timing packets with the fastest and shortest delay path in the network.
 Network engineers achieve this by setting the quality of service (QoS) in the routers for specific types of packets by using a form of rate shaping that gives priority switching to the timing signals.

-The time difference between the master and slave clocks consists of two components; the clock offset and the message transmission delay.
-To correct the master clock, synchronization is achieved in two parts, offset correction, and delay correction.
+The time difference between the main and receiver clocks consists of two components; the clock offset and the message transmission delay.
+To correct the receiver clock, synchronization is achieved in two parts, offset correction, and delay correction.

-The master clock should be a very accurate generator capable of providing 1GHz clock samples, either locked to GPS or deriving its clock from an oven-controlled oscillator in a similar way to the broadcast sync pulse generator.
-Established manufacturers of SPG’s are now including PTP clock outputs on their products.
+The main clock should be a very accurate generator capable of providing 1GHz clock samples, either locked to GPS or deriving its clock from an oven-controlled crystal oscillator (OCXO) in a similar way to the broadcast Sync Pulse Generator (SPG).
+Many established manufacturers of SPG’s include PTP clock outputs on their products.

-In a similar way to Unix time systems, PTP uses the concept of an Epoch clock.
-This is an absolute time value when the clock was set to zero, and the number of 1GHz clock pulses that have occurred since provides the current time, these are converted into human readable time with software to provide year, month, day, hours, minutes, and seconds.
-The Epoch (or zero time) for PTP was set at midnight on the 1st January 1970.
+In a similar way to time representation in Unix systems, PTP uses the concept of an Epoch clock.
+This is an absolute time value initialized to zero, that counts the number of 1GHz clock pulses that have occurred since zero time to provide the current time, this count is converted into human readable time with software to provide year, month, day, hours, minutes, and seconds.
+The Epoch (or zero time) for PTP was set at midnight on the January 1st, 1970.
+For example, the PTP epoch count for 08:00:00 (UTC) on November 25th, 2025, is 1,764,957,600, and the time and date for epoch count 1,764,000,000 is 16:00:00 (UTC) on November 24th, 2024.

 Figure 2 - Inserting time stamps into the NIC will reduce clock jitter.